 Becoming International Beauty Queen

 Naaz Joshi is the winner of eight beauty crowns who fought the societal norms to be where she is today.
-Initially, the contest for the Empress Earth title was scheduled to be held in Dubai on June 1, 2021, but was cancelled due to the pandemic.
+Initially, the contest for the Empress Earth title was scheduled to be held in Dubai on June 1, 2021, but was canceled due to the pandemic.
 With the help of suggestions from different contestants, the competition was held virtually.
 The countries that were the top-performing nations included Columbia, Mexico, Spain, Brazil, and India.

 She has held sessions at different universities like Lovely Professional University in Punjab and Vellore Institute of Technology and especially focused on sensitizing people about the LGBTQ+ people.

 Naaz Joshi was born as a boy named Aizya in Delhi in an upper-middle-class family.
-During her school days, she identified herself as a girl, where she faced discrimination at large because of her choices.
+During her school days, she identified herself as a girl, and she faced discrimination at large because of her choices.
 The male teachers in her school used to teach her how to walk like a boy.

 Not just that, Naaz Joshi went through abuse at her maternal uncle’s house, where she was sheltered by a trans woman.
 After being sheltered by a trans woman, she embraced her life and would dance dressed as a girl in the evening, and would attend school in the morning as a boy.